What is bowel screening?

 Bowel screening aims to find bowel cancer at an early stage in people who have no symptoms.
 Bowel screening is a simple home test (called a FIT – faecal immunochemical test) that looks for tiny amounts of blood, which are not visible to the eye, in your poo (also known as a stool).
 Blood in your poo can be due to a number of causes or minor conditions.
 But it can also be an early warning sign that something might be wrong.
 The bowel screening test does not tell you if you have bowel cancer but it might tell you that you need more tests.

-BowelScreen – The National Bowel Screening Programme will send an invitation to men and women aged 60 to 69.
-As the risk of bowel cancer increases with age, by taking part in the programme every two years, it is more possible that if bowel cancer occurs it will be found at an early stage when there is a much better chance of treating it successfully.
+BowelScreen – The National Bowel Screening Programme will send an invitation to men and women aged 59 to 69.
+As the risk of bowel cancer increases with age, by taking part in Bowel Screening every two years, it is more possible that if bowel cancer is present it will be found at an early stage when there is a much better chance of treating it successfully.

 Bowel screening may also find other changes in the bowel, such as polyps.
 Polyps are small growths that are not cancer but, if not removed, might turn into cancer over time.
 If polyps are found, they can be removed easily.